jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_sqlactivity.md

 A SQL Server session can be closed by selecting it and clicking **Kill Session**.
 This will terminate the entire connection (SPID), not just the lock you selected.
 This option is available only to members of the Spotlight diagnostic administrators group.
-For more information, see Spotlight diagnostic user groups.
+For more information, see [Spotlight diagnostic user groups][enterprise_backend_spotlightdiagnosicusergroups].